jphaugla/redisEnterpriseVault/README.md

 ## Overview
 Set up full set of tools to do redis connect between postgresql and redis enterprise using GKE cluster and vault.
-All software pieces will run in separate namespaces in a GKE cluster.
+All software pieces will run in separate namespaces in a GKE or Openshift cluster
 ![Solution Diagram](images/redis_connect_k8s_postgres.png)

 ## Important Links